 Begin with multi-tracking rhythm guitar parts played at a slower tempo.
 The slow tempo is crucial as it makes you concentrate on the space between beats and how the notes fit into those spaces.

 Over time, you’ll notice that your double-tracked guitars begin to sound like one guitar track played with a slight chorus effect.
 Once you’re able to track two guitar lines this closely, move on to double-tracking lead parts with bends and vibrato.

 Bends and vibrato are the most challenging techniques when recording multi-track harmonies as you’ll need to be able to exactly match the velocity and speed of the bends to achieve Brian’s sound.

 Vibrato can be especially difficult to nail – if you record one track with a shallow, fast vibrato and one track with a wide, slow vibrato this will accentuate the phase effect, so it is important that you try to match similar vibrato on the different tracks.

-As well as being a crucial skill in recording multi-part harmonies, being able to play closely to your own takes has many advantages in general recording.
-Many guitarists, including Randy Rhoads, used to double track all of their lead parts to achieve a fatter sound.
+As well as being a crucial skill in recording multi-part harmonies, being able to play close to your own takes has many advantages in general recording.
+Many guitarists, including Randy Rhoads, used to double-track all of their lead parts to achieve a fatter sound.

-Double tracking rhythm guitar parts is also the best way to add presence and body to your recorded guitar sound, so this is a skill that is well worth investing your time in.
+Double-tracking rhythm guitar parts are also the best way to add presence and body to your recorded guitar sound, so this is a skill that is well worth investing your time in.

 4. Mix Up Tones & Sounds

-When tracking multiple parts very closely to each other, the human ear can struggle to differentiate the different lines being played.
+When tracking multiple parts very close to each other, the human ear can struggle to differentiate the different lines being played.